Learning for Unconstrained Space-Time Video Super-Resolution

-Space-time video super-resolution (STVSR), which attempts to accomplish VFI and VSR simultaneously, has received significant attention in recent years.
+In this paper, Space-Time Video Super-Resolution (STVSR), the combination of VSR \cite{zhang2021video, wang2019edvr, haris2019recurrent, yi2019progressive, tian2020tdan, isobe2020video, liu2021exploit} and VFI \cite{wang2010motion, yang2008new,yan2020fine, xue2019video, bao2019memc, bao2019depth, jiang2018super, niklaus2018context, qvi_nips19, lee2020adacof, niklaus2017video, niklaus2018video}, is mainly researched that aims at increasing spatial resolution and temporal frame rate simultaneously.
 The traditional approaches to STVSR \cite{shechtman2005space, mudenagudi2010space, takeda2010spatiotemporal, shahar2011space} typically rely on strong assumptions or hand-crafted priors, and consequently are only suited to specific scenarios.
-The advent of deep learning has revolutionized many areas in computer vision and multimedia signal processing, including, among others, image dehazing \cite{song2017single, li2019pdr, liu2019griddehazenet}, salient object detection \cite{song2020deep, wu2020deeper}, action recognition \cite{zhu2019cuboid, yu2019weakly}, and video captioning \cite{wu2020fine, xu2019multi}.
-In particular, it enables the development of data-driven approaches to VFI and super-resolution (SR) \cite{yang2018drfn, he2019mrfn, tian2020coarse, zhang2020accurate} that can capitalize on the learning capability of neural networks as opposed to relying on prescribed rules.
+The advent of deep learning has revolutionized many areas in computer vision, including, among others, image super-resolution \cite{jiang2020lightweight, wan2020lightweight}, image quality assessment \cite{qu2021light}, image deblurring \cite{esmaeilzehi2021updresnn}, image compression \cite{tian2020just}, and video coding \cite{lei2021deep}.
+In particular, it enables the development of data-driven approaches to VFI and Super-Resolution (SR) that can capitalize on the learning capability of neural networks as opposed to relying on prescribed rules.
 STVSR also naturally benefits from this advancement since it can be realized via a direct combination of VFI and SR. Specifically, one can first use VFI to increase the temporal frame rate, then leverage SR to enhance the spatial resolution.
-Moreover, the state-of-the-art (SOTA) VFI and SR methods (\textit{e.g.}, the flow-based VFI methods \cite{xue2019video, bao2019memc, bao2019depth, jiang2018super, niklaus2018context, qvi_nips19} and the meta-learning-based SR methods \cite{hu2019metasr}) have the freedom to adjust the frame rate and the spatial resolution, respectively.
+Moreover, the State-Of-The-Art (SOTA) VFI and SR methods (\textit{e.g.}, the flow-based VFI methods \cite{xue2019video, bao2019memc, bao2019depth, jiang2018super, niklaus2018context, qvi_nips19} and the meta-learning-based SR methods \cite{hu2019metasr}) have the freedom to adjust the frame rate and the spatial resolution, respectively.
 As a consequence, the resulting two-stage scheme is able to perform unconstrained STVSR.
 However, as pointed out in \cite{haris2020space, xiang2020zooming}, this two-stage scheme does not take advantage of the intrinsic relationship between temporal and spatial information, which limits the highest resolution that can be potentially achieved (see Fig.~\ref{fig:start show}).
 In addition, performing STVSR in a two-stage fashion tends to be highly inefficient since VFI and SR are computationally intensive by themselves and likely involve many operations that can be shared.